CycleCloudCommunity/cyclecloud_arm/README.md

         az vm list-ip-addresses -o table -g ${RESOURCE-GROUP}

-* Login to the webserver using the `admin` user, and the `cyclecloudAdminPW` password defined in the `params-cyclecloud.json` parameters file.
+* Login to the webserver using the `cycleadmin` user, and the `cyclecloudAdminPW` password defined in the `params-cyclecloud.json` parameters file.
 *